JanneM/Ruse/README.md

   If the number of cores his higher than the number of active processes, the excess cores go unused.
 This generally means you have too many cores allocated.

   If the number of cores is lower, then some of those active processes are sharing a core between them.
-This may well be fine, and an efficient use of resources.
-In other cases it can mean the job could benefit from more cores.
+For some jobs that are IO bound this is fine, and an efficient use of resources.
+In other cases the job could benefit from more cores.

 * --no-procs